Thoracic Cancer Clinical Trials

 -

-A Phase 2 Study of EIK1001 in Combination with Pembrolizumab and Chemotherapy in Patients with Stage 4 Non-Small Cell Lung Cancer +
+An Interventional Phase 3, Double-Blind, Randomized Study to Evaluate Efficacy and Safety of Pf-08634404 in Combination with Chemotherapy Versus Pembrolizumab in Combination with Chemotherapy in Adult Participants with Locally Advanced or Metastatic Non-Small Cell Lung Cancer +

 Age Group: Adult